 This section discusses recommendations for specific Township parks.
 If a park is not included in this section, specific changes to that park are not recommended during the term of this Plan.
 The general park considerations discussed above apply to all parks, including those not discussed here.
-Parks fall into one of the following categories: parks requiring standard park upgrades, parks that require minor upgrades, or parks that require major upgrades.
+Individual parks are discussed by type, in terms of existing amenities, new amenities and standard park upgrades, which include: